sebaslavigne/sonar-klingon-plugin/guide.md

 ## Language and language properties

 For a sensor to know which files to analyze, a language must define the file extensions it uses.
 This is done extending `org.sonar.api.resources.AbstractLanguage` (which `Klingon` class does in the example) and overriding the method `getFileSuffixes()`.
-The example also uses the class `KlingonLanguageProperties` to define the suffixes and to register the properties in the server.
+The example also uses the class `Klingon` to define the suffixes and to register the properties in the server.
 I've yet to determine the usefulness registering the properties, my belief is so that the file extensions can be manually configured in the server.

 This also registers the language itself so it can be recognized by the server and assigned to a repository as seen in the rules definition.